 1. Alternate Nostril Breathing - I was introduced to this in yoga class years ago, and for me, it is by far the most effective way I have found to activate the “calming” parasympathetic nervous system which brings me back to baseline when I am triggered, spinning or overwhelmed.

 2. Deep Belly Diaphragmatic Breathing - I like to do this as often as I possibly can between my coaching calls to bring my mind to stillness and clarity.
 When I’m moving throughout my day, I tend to forget breathing deeply.
 This practice integrates my whole body and allows me to center and restore myself when I have a lot going on.

 3. Wim Hof Breathing - I went to a Wim Hof “Ice Man” workshop last year and it was pretty life changing.
-In addition to teaching us about how the cold can activate our mitochondria to support our immune system, the class also trained us in short deep breaths that can seriously support energy levels.
-It’s a bit more labor intensive, but changes are noticeable when you take the time!
+In addition to teaching us about how the cold can activate our mitochondria to support our immune system, the class also trained us in short deep breathes that can seriously support energy levels.
+It’s a bit more labor intensive, but changes are noticeable when you take the time.